Frequently Ask Questions

 Are refreshments available?

 YES!
 We're famous for these.
-Tea/coffee/hot food/cakes available at the end of the ride.
+For riders tea/coffee/hot food/cakes available at the end of the ride.
 Around the route there are refreshment stops offering bananas, chocolate, pork pies, drinks.
 All of this is free of charge for entrants.
-Unfortunately, we don't have the resources to provide refreshments for spectators but there is a pub in the village of Redmile which serves food.
-Other villages on the route also have pubs.

 How long is the route?